NeoGeographyToolkit/StereoPipeline/README.rst

 cameras.
 These data products are suitable for science analysis, mission planning, and public outreach.

-* Free software: Apache Software License 2.0
+* ASP is free software released under the Apache Software License 2.0.
 * Documentation: https://stereopipeline.readthedocs.io

 Installation